-I’ll call the first class of view single-track realiser relative conativism.
-This is a version of realiser relativise conativism on which it is a single kind of conation that matters in determining, for any person-stage, what continuers, if any, it has.
+I will call the first class of views single-track realizer relative conativism.
+This is a version of realizer relative conativism on which it is a single kind of conation that matters in determining for any person-stage what continuers, if any, it has.
 Suppose it is self-directed conations that matter.
 Whose self-directed conations?
 One version of the view is a version of private conativism, on which it is the self-directed conations of the stage in question that matter.
-Thus, Mary’s conations determine whether she survives teletransportation, and Jeremy’s determine whether he determines teletransportation.
-I’ll call this view self-directed private realiser relative conativism.
+Thus, Mary’s conations determine whether she survives teletransportation, and Jeremy’s conations determine whether he survives teletransportation.
+I will call this view self-directed private realizer relative conativism.
 Arguably this is the most popular version of conativism.

-Another version of single-track realiser relativism holds that it is everyone’s self-directed conations that matter.
+Another version of single-track realizer relativism holds that it is everyone’s self-directed conations that matter.
 Jointly, these conations determine the personal-identity truths.
 This is a kind of public conativism, which I will call self-directed public conativism.
 In what follows I set this view aside.
-That is because insofar as we are drawn to public conativism it seems under motivated to restrict the conations that matter to self-directed conations.
+That is because insofar as we are drawn to public conativism, it seems under motivated to restrict the conations that matter to self-directed conations.

-Another version of single-track realiser relativism holds that it is other-directed conations that matter.
+Another version of single-track realizer relativism holds that it is other-directed conations that matter.
 Whose other-directed conations matter?
 One possibility is that everyone’s other-directed conations, taken jointly, determine the personal-identity truths.
 This is a kind of other-directed public conativism.
-Again, I will set this view aside since it’s hard to see why we would restrict the conations that matter to only other-directed ones if we were drawn to public conativism.
+Again, I will set this view aside because it is hard to see why we would restrict the conations that matter exclusively to other-directed ones if we were drawn to public conativism.

 The other possibility is that it is the other-directed conations of a single stage that matter.
-This would be a kind of other-directed private realiser relative conativism.
+This would be a kind of other-directed private realizer relative conativism.
 How would this go?
 It could be that the other-directed conations of a particular stage—say Jeremy—determine all the personal-identity truths.
-So, Jeremy’s other-directed conations determine whether <Mary will survive teletransportation> and also whether <Freddie will survive teletransportation> and so on.
-I will set this view aside too, since it beggars belief that the personal-identity truths depend on the other-directed conations of a particular stage (be it Jeremy or not).
+Jeremy’s other-directed conations determine whether <Mary will survive teletransportation> and also whether <Freddie will survive teletransportation> and so on.
+I will set this view aside too because it beggars belief that the personal-identity truths depend on the other-directed conations of a particular stage (be it Jeremy or not).

 Alternatively, it could be that different stages determine different truths.
-For instance, it could be that Jeremy’s other-directed conations determine what Mary will survive, and that Freddie’s other-directed conations determine what Jasmine will survive, and so on.
-Notice that since this is a version of realiser relativism and not assessor relativism, it cannot be that Jeremy’s other-directed conations determine the truth of <Mary will survive teletransportation> at his context, and that Freddie’s determine the truth of that proposition at his context.
-Either they jointly determine its truth, or just one of them does.
-The former is a version of other-directed public conativism, and the latter is deeply bizarre, and is another view I will set aside.

-So, of the single-track versions of realiser relative conativism I will consider only self-directed private realiser relative conativism.
+For instance, it could be that Jeremy’s other-directed conations determine what Mary will survive and that Freddie’s other-directed conations determine what Jasmine will survive, and so on.
+Notice that since this is a version of realizer relativism and not assessor relativism, it cannot be that Jeremy’s other-directed conations determine the truth of <Mary will survive teletransportation> at his context and that Freddie’s other-directed conations determine the truth of that proposition at his context.
+Either they jointly determine its truth at both contexts, or one of them determines its truth at both contexts.
+The former is a version of other-directed public conativism, and the latter is deeply bizarre and is another view I will set aside.
+Thus, of the single-track versions of realizer relative conativism I will consider only self-directed private realizer relative conativism.